Nevada Ghost Towns & Beyond

 (Photo credit: Legends of America)

 Both versions of the bandits are probably true.
-The Hollywood movie Desperado and the Victorian gentleman thief likely coexisted; one agreeable highwayman posed for a photograph during a robbery, taking a 1880s-style selfie with his victims!
+The Hollywood movie Desperado and the Victorian gentleman thief likely coexisted; one agreeable highwayman posed for a photograph during a robbery, taking an 1880s-style selfie with his victims!

 WANT MORE GHOST TOWNS?